 - Pregnant and breastfeeding: 600 IU (15 mcg/day)

-- Between 75 percent and 90 percent of adults in the U.S. may suffer from vitamin D deficiency symptoms, which can lead to major health issues, such as cardiovascular disease, diabetes, autoimmune disease and cancer.
+- Between 40% and 80% of adults in the U.S. may suffer from vitamin D deficiency symptoms, which can lead to major health issues, such as cardiovascular disease, diabetes, autoimmune disease and cancer.

 - Two major causes of vitamin D deficiency symptoms are a lack of sun exposure and the use of sunscreen.

-- Sunlight exposure, without sunscreen, for roughly 10 minutes per day helps your body make about 10,000 units of natural vitamin D.
+- Sunlight exposure, without sunscreen, for roughly 10 to 20 minutes per day helps your body make about 10,000 units of natural vitamin D.

 - What are the symptoms of vitamin d deficiency in adults?
 The most common include weakness, chronic fatigue, depression, anxiety, trouble sleeping, weak bones and weak immune system.